OpenSmock/OpenSmock/README.md

 # OpenSmock

-Workshops and tools for developing applications, particularly user interfaces (UI), in Pharo.
+OpenSmock is a set of tools and workshops designed for building applications in the Pharo development environment, with a particular focus on user interfaces (UI).

 ## Getting Started

-### Installing OpenSmock
+### Full version installation

-To install all OpenSmock workshop on your Pharo image you can just execute the following script:
+To install **OpenSmock** with all features and dependencies, simply execute the following script in your Pharo image:

 ```smalltalk
 Metacello new